 Product features incorporated into the design of p250 lasers to comply with CDRH requirements are integrated as panel controls or indicators, internal circuit elements, or input/output signal interfaces.
 Specifically, these features include a lase and laser ready indicators, remote interlock for power on/off, a laser aperture shutter switch, and a five-second delay between power on and lasing.
 Incorporation of certain features is dependent on the laser version (Keyswitch or OEM).
-See the Class 4 safety features, located in the following table, that indicate which features are available on p250 lasers, the type and description of the feature, and if the feature is required by CDRH regulations.
+Table 1, Class 4 safety features, indicates which features are available on p250 lasers, the type and description of the feature, and if the feature is required by CDRH regulations.

-OEM Models
+OEM models

-p250 OEM lasers are OEM products intended for incorporation as components in laser processing systems.
-As supplied by NOVANTA, these lasers do not meet the requirements of 21 CFR, Subchapter J without additional safeguards.
-In the U.S., the Buyer of these OEM laser components is solely responsible for the assurance that the laser processing system sold to an end user complies with all laser safety requirements before the actual sale of the system.
-Under CDRH regulations, the Buyer must submit a report to the CDRH prior to shipping the system.
-In jurisdictions outside the U.S., it is the sole responsibility of the Buyer of these OEM components to ensure that they meet all applicable local laser safety requirements.
+P250 OEM lasers are OEM products intended for incorporation as components in laser processing systems.
+As supplied by SYNRAD, these lasers do not meet the requirements of 21 CFR, §§J without additional safeguards.
+In the U.S., the Buyer of these OEM laser components is solely responsible for the assurance that the laser processing system sold to an end user components to ensure that they meet all applicable local laser safety requirements.
 In cases where the Buyer is also the end-user of the OEM laser product, the Buyer/end-user must integrate the laser so that it complies with all applicable laser safety standards as set forth above.

-Federal Communications Commission (FCC) Requirements
+Federal Communications Commission (FCC) requirements